cbanciu/ansible-lamp/README.md

-###<strong>Ansible playbook for a standard LAMP installation on Debian or RHEL type systems.
-Using IUS to install mysql55 and php5.4 on RHEL.</strong>
+###<strong>Ansible playbook for a standard LAMP installation on Debian/Ubuntu or CentOS.
+Using IUS to install mysql55 and php5.4 on CentOS6 only.</strong>

 ***
 <strong>Usage:</strong> <br />